MoisesCatonio/MCA/README.md

 5. Total unconditional jump instructions and its percentage in relation with total instructions.
 6. Total Arithmetic and Logic Instructions.
 7. List all registers used by the application.

-# OBS

-IT'S MADE IN PYTHON...
-BUT GIT STAMPED IT AS ASSEMBLY :D